-What did this reply have to do with obeying the commandment?
-It showed that a human need like hunger, on a rare and exception bases, could take precedence over the commandment.
-Such an occasion in no way invalidates the commandment - it is an exception to the rule.
+Jesus was trying to teach his critics that a human need like hunger, on occasion, could take precedence over God's Sabbath commandment.
+Such exceptions, however, do not nullify the rule (or in this case commandment).
 Jesus even acknowledged that there could arise a conflict between two laws.

-We would expect that the greater law would take precedence over the lesser.
-Who would argue that the sacrificial law is greater than the fourth commandment?
-God commanded the priests to do the work of sacrificing animals.
+Who would argue that the Levitical laws on sacrifice would be greater than the fourth commandment?
+God commanded the priests to sacrifice on the seventh day.
 The commandment forbade work.
 Which took precedence?
 The sacrificial law took precedence.
-God made the Sabbath for man and not the other way around.
-Man should not worship the day, but use the day to worship God.
-The offerings were a part of the worship of God.
-Having made this point, Jesus continued:
+The Sabbath was made FOR man.
+The offerings were a part of worshipping God.

-"Yet I say to you that in this place there is One greater than the temple.
-But if you had known what this means, 'I desire mercy and not sacrifice,' you would not have condemned the guiltless . . ."
-(Matthew 12:6-7).
+6. But I say to you, there is one here Who is greater than the temple.
+7. Now if you had known what this means, 'I desire mercy and not sacrifice,' you would not have condemned the guiltless.
+(Matthew 12:6-7, HBFV)